kostia/homebrew-libwebm/README.md

 Formulae for Libwebm for the Homebrew package manager http://brew.sh

 See http://www.webmproject.org for details on the project.
+This repo is a short cutter for the instructions from http://wiki.webmproject.org/adaptive-streaming/instructions-to-playback-a-webm-dash-presentation.

 How do I install these formulae?
 --------------------------------